 How do we make sure that a process does not interfere with other processes or misuse shared resources?
-A process is a program in execution.
-A secure process is given its own virtual address space and a set of rights to access resources.
+A process is a program in execution, a secure process is also a unit of execution isolation as well as a holder of rights to access resources.
+A secure process has a separate virtual address space and a set of rights to access resources.
+A thread is a lightweight process.
+A variant, called secure thread is a thread with controlled access to resources.